Whitewood, Saskatchewan

 Whitewood is a town in the Canadian province of Saskatchewan.
-It is approximately 175 km east of Regina on the Trans-Canada Highway Sk Hwy 1.
-It is situated at the crossroads of two major highways systems — the Trans-Canada, which runs east and west, and Sk Hwy 9, which runs north and south from the US border to Hudson Bay, Saskatchewan.
+It is approximately 175 km east of Regina on Highway 1, the Trans-Canada Highway.
+It is situated at the crossroads of two major highways systems — the Trans-Canada, which runs east and west, and Highway 9, which runs north and south from the US border to Hudson Bay, Saskatchewan.
 It is located midway between Brandon, Manitoba and Regina.

 It is administrative headquarters of the First Nations band governments of the Ochapowace and the Chachacas Cree.